BiocPy/HDF5Array/README.md

 matrix_slice = matrix[0:100, 1:101]
 ```

-For more use cases including subset, checkout the [documentation](https://biocpy.github.io/FileBackedArray/)
+Checkout the [documentation](https://biocpy.github.io/FileBackedArray/) for more info.